Netflix Anime Coming This September 2018

 #4: Lost Song (September 28, 2018)

 This anime tells the tale of Rin and Finis.
 Both girls have a rare power, identified as the power of song.
 Their unique ability has the power to heal and control elements like wind and water.
-Rin lives in a lush village, while Finis spends her days along deep within the royal palace.
+Rin lives in a lush village, while Finis spends her days deep within the royal palace.
 Despite this, however, the two girls meet and embark on a journey to save the kingdom from the shadow of war with the help of their songs.

 Netflix has been making strides with its anime collection, even adding big titles like My Hero Academia and Tokyo Ghoul.
 The streaming service’s original anime list is beginning to gain traction as well, specifically Netflix’s Devilman Crybaby.
-No Netflix original anime are coming out this month.
+No Netflix original anime are coming out in August, so fans will have to wait until next month.